 Next is it becomes your investment choices.
 In any 401K, you have only the choices that are in the plan.
 You have whatever options they picked, those are your choices.
 Whether you leave it in your old plan, or even if you’re moving it to a new plan, you have limited investment choices.

 Whether leaving where it is at or moving it to a new 401K may mean it’s a convenient thing to do now, but again, you might have some inconvenience on the back end.
-Your cost is going to be about the same with each most often and you’re limited to the choices of the 401k.

 Now let’s look at our third option, rolling to an IRA.
 If we roll it to an individual IRA, it is an additional step you have to take now but you now have convenience going forward.
 If you need the money, it is easy to get out and you won’t need to go through the hoops that your previous employer had set up.

 As far as cost, if you move it to your own IRA this is something you have to look at and compare with all the different choices, which leads to the next point to consider, investment choices.
 When you move it to your own IRA you have all the different investment options available to you.
-You’re not stuck with just what’s in the plan.

 You can have yellow money, red money, green money.
 Anything is available and it can be more coordinated to what you’re really looking for.
 I think this is especially key when you’re at that 59 1/2 or you’re entering retirement.
 You want to make sure that your 401K is providing you the retirement income or the retirement security you want and having all of those choices is important.